About the Journal

 Submission fee: 0.00

-Authors pay a one-time Article Processing Charge (APC) to cover the costs of peer review administration and management, professional production of articles in PDF and other formats, and dissemination of published papers in various venues, in addition to other publishing functions.
+Authors pay a one-time Article Processing Charge (APC) to cover the costs of peer review administration and management, OJS management, professional production of articles in PDF and other formats, and dissemination of published papers in various venues, in addition to other publishing functions.
 Please note that the option to process an advance payment remains but does not guarantee acceptance of manuscripts.
 There are no charges for rejected articles, no submission charges, and no surcharges based on the length of an article, figures or supplementary data.

 Please contact us for special offer and waiver.